jzhao0802/palab/seq_vars.md

   * A comma delimited string of missing values for all columns.
   * e.g. "-999, 0, -99"
 * `freq_thrsh`
-  * A user-defined value between 0 and 1 the defines how frequency a pair of events need to be so that it will output as a sequence variable.
+  * A user-defined value between 0 and 1 the defines how frequent a pair of events need to be so that it will output as a sequence variable.
   * The default value is 1%
+  * `xfreq_thrsh`
+    * A user-defined value between 0 and 1 the defines how large the difference in frequency of sequency variables should be across classes.
+This assumes that outcome variable is binary.
+    * The default value is 5%